Kerri Einarson's rink confirms curler Briane Harris suspended for doping violation | TSN

 Harris could face a two-year suspension under CCES regulations, although there is the flexibility to decrease or increase a sanction depending on the facts of a case and the results of tests.

+Laurence Vincent Lapointe or Trois-Rivières, Que., who represented Canada at the Tokyo Olympics in canoe sprint, successfully overturned her doping suspension in January 2020.
+Like Harris, Vincent Lapointe had tested positive for trace amounts of Ligandrol but argued that she had unknowingly taken the substance through third-party contamination.

 Curling Canada has both a medical doctor and a health and doping control consultant on staff.
-Athletes taking medications for medical reasons can apply for a medical exemption.
+Athletes taking medications for medical reasons can apply for an exemption.

 "I think this will naturally put fear in probably a lot of athletes," said Thiessen, a retired curler who has won three Canadian men's championships and a world championship.
 "If I was an athlete playing right now I would start saying how do I go about my day-to-day business and make sure that I stay on-side?
 That's all we can ask of everybody."

-A prominent Canadian case of inadvertent doping was rower Silken Laumann testing positive for the stimulant pseudoephedrine at the 1995 Pan American Games in Mar del Plata, Argentina.
+Rower Silken Laumann is another prominent Canadian athlete who tested positive for a banned substance.
+The stimulant pseudoephedrine was found in her samples at the 1995 Pan American Games in Mar del Plata, Argentina.

 Canadian officials said the element came from a dose of Benadryl that Laumann took as an antihistamine.
 She and her teammates were stripped of their quadruple sculls gold medal, but Laumann was allowed to keep her gold in single sculls.